kdaigh/minesweeper-webapp/README (v2).md

 ## Getting Started

 Use the *Prerequisites* section to set up the development environment on your local machine.
-Once the proper software is installed, navigate to your projec folder and use the following command to run the project.
+Once the proper software is installed, navigate to your project folder and use the following command to run the project.

 ```
 ng serve --open